yocontra/node-gdal-next/README.md

 See the [ROADMAP](ROADMAP.md) for more info about the future of this fork.
 All thanks and credit goes to the original maintainers!

+### Breaking Changes

+- With PROJ 6+, the order of coordinates for EPSG geographic coordinate reference systems is latitude first, longitude second.
+If you don't want to make large code changes, you can replace code like `gdal.SpatialReference.fromEPSG(4326)` with `gdal.SpatialReference.fromProj4('+init=epsg:4326')`

 # node-gdal-next

 [![NPM version](http://img.shields.io/npm/v/gdal-next.svg?style=flat)](https://www.npmjs.org/package/gdal-next)